 Modern Foreign Languages

-- Develop skills of recall, resilience, self-correction, resourcefulness and empathy when communicating in the target language
+- Develop skills of recall, resilience, self-correction, resourcefulness and empathy when operating in the target language.